[This article is the first in a series on Humanae Vitae: Fatherhood.]

 - Should my wife and I actually intend to have many children if we can?

 About the Author: Kevin AldrichKevin lives with his wife and seven children in Springfield, IL.
-He is heading an initiative to create a K-8 theology of the body curriculum for Catholic schools through Ruah Woods in Cincinnati.
+He is currently doing freelance curriculum and research projects and teaching.
 In his free time he writes screenplays, TV pilots, novels, and non-fiction books and articles.
 His homiletic lectionary-based blog is Doctrinal Homily Outlines.
 He is also pursing a MA in Theology at Holy Apostles College and Seminary via distance learning.

 - Link: Why Fix Your Hair If You're Wearing a Veil? - BigPulpit.com